 If approved by a majority of our independent directors, we may enter into joint venture agreements with other Cantor Companies or affiliated entities for the acquisition, development or improvement of properties or other investments.
 Our advisor and its affiliates, the advisors to the other Cantor Companies and the investment advisers to institutional investors in real estate and real estate-related assets, have some of the same executive officers, directors and other key real estate professionals, and these persons will face conflicts of interest in determining which program or investor should enter into any particular joint venture agreement.
 These persons may also face a conflict in structuring the terms of the relationship between our interests and the interests of the Cantor-affiliated co-venturer and in managing the joint venture.
-Any joint venture agreement or transaction between us and a Cantor-affiliated co-venturer will not have the benefit of arm's-length negotiation of the type normally conducted between unrelated co-venturers.
+Any joint venture agreement or transaction between us and a Cantor-affiliated co-venturers.
 The Cantor-affiliated co-venturer may have economic or business interests or goals that are or may become inconsistent with our business interests or goals.
 As a result, these co-venturers may benefit to our and your detriment.